Integrating Services

 order = process(request.json)

-# Spawn a fulfillment workflow as a child
+# Kick off a fulfillment workflow as a child

 child_input = base64.b64encode(json.dumps({"order_id": order["id"]}).encode()).decode()